qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why can't i search all of my mailboxes in all folders i can only search the inbox
 - please advise how to make the search function look at all of my emails when i do a search all search finds is emails from of of i want it to find all the emails that contain the search criteria not just the most recent dave
 - good morning how do i search my email with no search box at the top
-- my email app crashes as soon as i search for mails using search tbsp
 - i when i do a search from the search box in inbox its only bringing up a couple of results when i do that search in archive i get a lot more results but its not searching beyond about the first 50 emails how do i force it to search through the whole of my email
 - the search function doesn't search through all my mailboxes only seems to search three doesn't find emails I've put in folders recently
 - search should search all messages across all accounts not just those in the inbox
 - hello i would like to know if there is any search method to search in the whole app for an email i have specific folder which are not searched
 - where is the search feature for my email account
-- app crashes every time i search for old emails using the search tbsp
+- app crashes every time i search for old emails using the search bar
 - do you have a search in email inbox feature
 - can you add a function that have a search tool so i can search all my email accounts for specific word search in my emails thank you
 - where is search feature
 - why is there no search feature
-- your search option would be a lot more functional if there were a select all button for the search tbsp for example search
+- your search option would be a lot more functional if there were a select all button for the search results
 - how can i set search to search all my email not just folder ism in
 - the search option on an email is the worst what is the point of searching when i can't access the information i'm searching for
 - how do we search our email in edison